muziejus/javascripting-english-major/9-dataset.md

   prologueText = prologueText + "</p></blockquote>";
   // Replace the content of #prologue.
   $("#prologue").html(prologueText);
-}); // close the callback function.
+}); // Close the callback function & method.
 ```

-If we replace step two with this, save and reload, huzzah!
+If you replace step two with this, save, and reload, huzzah!
 The first 18 lines
 of the General Prologue appear.
-But if we click on the words, they don’t work
+But if you click on the words, they don’t work
 anymore.
 Nothing happens.
 That’s not fair!
 We didn’t even touch step 3.
 Why
 did it work before, but not now?